BrunoScheufler/lode/README.md

 ### reading the payload

 Since we use [wal2json](https://github.com/eulerto/wal2json) as the output plugin for lode, all messages we receive are in the wal2json format (version 1).
+`lode` includes a simple [`parser` package](https://godoc.org/github.com/brunoscheufler/lode/parser) for converting the raw WAL data into a typed struct, which is used to decode incoming message payloads.

 #### notes on replica identity

 By default, all non-creating (so `UPDATE`, `DELETE`) operations only show old keys and changes to those columns.
-If you want to receive _all_ columns to generate a diff of previous values to current values (to see what changed in an operation), you need to alter the [replica identity](https://www.postgresql.org/docs/current/logical-replication-publication.html) of each table you want to diff.
-An [issue](https://github.com/eulerto/wal2json/issues/7) in the wal2json repository covers the expected and default behaviour.
+If you want to receive _all_ columns to generate a diff of previous values to current values (to see what changed in an operation), you need to alter the [replica identity](https://www.postgresql.org/docs/current/logical-replication-publication.html) of each table, you want to diff.
+An [issue](https://github.com/eulerto/wal2json/issues/7) in the wal2json repository covers the expected and default behavior.
 To switch a table's replica identity, run

 ```sql
 ALTER TABLE "<your table>" REPLICA IDENTITY FULL;